 2020 Medicare Premium Could Wipe Out COLA Increase

 The 2020 Medicare premium could wipe out COLA increases for the average retiree.
-The Senior Citizens League predicts that about half of the Social Security cost-of-living adjustment (COLA) will be depleted by the increased Medicare Part B premiums for the year.
+The Senior Citizens League predicts that about half of the Social Security cost-of-living adjustment (COLA) will be spent on increases in Part B premiums.

 Premiums pay for outpatient healthcare services, such as doctors’ visits and medical supplies/equipment.
-The league anticipates that the Part B premium will increase by $8.80 (6.5%) per month according to their findings in the recent Medicare Trustees Report.
+The league expects that the Part B premium will increase to 144.30 per month.

-The average beneficiary collecting $1,461 a month comes to about $17.50, according to the 1.2% COLA for Social Security forecasts.
-Meaning, the Part B premium increase will wipe out the entire COLA for individuals collecting $735 (or less) in benefits.
+The average beneficiary collecting $1,460 a month comes to about $23.40 according to the 1.6% COLA for Social Security forecasts.
+Meaning, the Part B premium increase of over $8 a month will wipe out the entire COLA increase for people collecting $550 (or less) in benefits.

 2020 Medicare Premium Could Wipe Out COLA Increase